torreythomas/product-landing-page/README.md

 # product-landing-page

-The Product Landing Page project was created as my second project in the Responsive Design section of the freecodecamp.org curriculum.
+The Product Landing Page project was created as my third project in the Responsive Design section of the freecodecamp.org curriculum.

 ## Technologies Used